 I am a proud member both of The Magic Circle and of Equity.
 But what are they and what does my membership mean to you?

 Many people have heard of The Magic Circle but aren’t quite sure what it is … or even if it really exists!
-It’s one of the questions that I get asked most often.
-So, here’s a brief overview for the curious.
+So, what exactly is a Magic Circle Magician?